MartinBernstorff/MemoryMarker/README.md

 ## Contributing

-1. This project usees [`rye`](https://rye.astral.sh/) for environment management.
+1. We use [`rye`](https://rye.astral.sh/) for environment management.
 Once it is installed, set up your virtual environment using `rye sync`.

 2. Make your changes.

-3. When ready to lint, test, see the `makefile` for commands.
+3. Update the `.env` file with your API keys so you can run tests, or run them on CI only.

-4. Update the `.env` and `compose.yml` files.
+4. When ready to lint, test, see the `makefile` for commands.

 # 📖 Documentation